Below, we’ll provide a basic overview of Software as a Service (SaaS) law.

 - What is the history of your company?

-- Can I obtain my data from your servers to backup on my computer?
+- Can I obtain my data from your servers to backups on my computer?

 - If I cancel my subscription what do you do with my data, and how long do I have to backup that information?